Family and Medical Leave Act (VI.E.1)

 - To care for a Son or Daughter during the first 12 months following birth or placement.

-- Any Qualifying Exigency arising out of the fact that the employee's Spouse, Domestic Partner, Son, Daughter, or Parent is a Covered Military Member on Covered Active Duty (or has been notified of an impending call or order to Covered Active Duty) in the Armed Forces.
+- Any Qualifying Exigency arising out of the fact that the employee's Spouse, Son, Daughter, or Parent is a Covered Military Member on Covered Active Duty (or has been notified of an impending call or order to Covered Active Duty) in the Armed Forces.

-The University will grant an Eligible Employee 26 workweeks of leave over a Single 12-month Period to care for a Covered Servicemember with a Serious Injury or Illness, if the employee is the Spouse, Domestic Partner, Son, Daughter, Parent, or Next of Kin of the Covered Servicemember.
+The University will grant an Eligible Employee 26 workweeks of leave over a Single 12-month Period to care for a Covered Servicemember with a Serious Injury or Illness, if the employee is the Spouse, Son, Daughter, Parent, or Next of Kin of the Covered Servicemember.
 An Eligible Employee who is granted leave to care for a Covered Servicemember is limited to a combined total of 26 workweeks for all types of FMLA leave.

-Spouses or Domestic Partners who are both employed by Purdue University will be limited to a combined total of 12 workweeks of leave during the 12-month period in which the leave is taken when such leave is (1) for birth of their Son or Daughter, (2) for placement with them of a Son or Daughter for adoption or foster care, (3) to care for a Son or Daughter during the 12 months following birth or placement, or (4) to care for the employee's Parent with a Serious Health Condition.
+Spouses who are both employed by Purdue University will be limited to a combined total of 12 workweeks of leave during the 12-month period in which the leave is taken when such leave is (1) for birth of their Son or Daughter, (2) for placement with them of a Son or Daughter for adoption or foster care, (3) to care for a Son or Daughter during the 12 months following birth or placement, or (4) to care for the employee's Parent with a Serious Health Condition.

 For certain FMLA-qualifying reasons, Eligible Employees may take Intermittent or Reduced Schedule Leave.